autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership.md

 - I started by searching around in github repositories (using sourcegraph and github code search) trying to find the site.
 This came up fruitless.
 I next tried searching through the AWS buckets but that was difficult as there was over 50 PB of data and it was hard to find.
 So eventually after searching around I started contacting people.
 Most people weren't sure who to contact, but eventually after being persistent I found some people that were in charge of the Contentful system and could update it.

 ### Result:
-- Lyft looks more professional.
+- L looks more professional.
 This spelling error was also highly visible because it was replicated in metadata, which led to it being displayed everytime someone shared a tweet or any kind of social media which utilized the metadata.
 This wasn't my responsibility at all but I took ownership because that was the right thing to do.

 ### Reflection:
 - Its all about knowing who is in charge of what so things can be quickly fixed.